 Root cause analysis is an approach for identifying the underlying causes of an incident, so the most effective solutions can be identified and implemented.
 Unfortunately, it's often misunderstood and misapplied within organizations.
 Here are five elements of a good root cause analysis to make sure you and your organization are effectively using the problem-solving approach.

 What is root cause analysis?
 If you look up the word “analysis” in the dictionary you will find a simple definition.
 It means “to break down into parts.”
 This is a simple concept: if you want to better understand anything, break it down into smaller parts.
 This can apply to your golf swing, which consists of a backswing, forward swing and follow-through.
 It can apply to any problem, such as troubleshooting an issue with your printer, explaining why you’re late on a project or even why you aren’t meeting key metrics at work.
-The main takeaway is that analysis is about providing a thorough explanation, and a thorough explanation is the result of breaking a problem down into smaller parts.
+The main takeaway is that analysis is about providing a thorough explanation, and a thorough explanation is a result of breaking a problem down into smaller parts.

 When analyzing a problem with root cause analysis, you are breaking down a problem into cause-and-effect relationships.
 Think of the term “root cause” as an analogy to a weed.
 If you want to prevent a problem from recurring (to keep weeds from growing), you must dig deeper and get to the root.
 It is an excellent analogy.
 If you only focus on the symptoms of a problem (the top of the weed), it will likely come back.
 While the concept is easy to understand, it is often misapplied.
 Many people mistakenly focus on trying to find a single, most important cause.
 However, this right-answer approach misses something important.
 A problem has multiple causes—all of which were required for the problem to occur.
 You’ll find the root of any problem is actually a system of causes when you break it down into parts.